Treats café, gourmet take-away & catering

-Treats café is located in the Bogong Ski Centre in Tawonga South near Mt Beauty, Victoria on the way to Falls Creek Ski Resort, Australia.
+Ideally located in the Bogong Ski Centre in Tawonga South near Mt Beauty, you can stop for a meal or pick up your ‘meals to go’ on the way to Falls Creek Ski Resort.

 ‘Meals to Go’ menu

 It is always a treat to eat at Treats whether you go for breakfast (available all day), lunch, dinner or anything in between, you will be guaranteed delicious food all made with care on our premises.

 Treats café is well known for its huge range of both gourmet home-style and café-style foods, all ready for you to heat and eat.
 We can supply you with a single packaged meal or a whole week’s worth for your skiing trip, ready and waiting for you to pick-up and take-away or we can deliver your prepared meals to your residence or ski accommodation.

 We also offer catering services for weddings, parties, special functions and business conferences.

 Treats café opened at Bogong Ski Centre in 2000.
 Liz Cinatl, its owner and founder, has been operating food businesses in Tawonga South, Mt Beauty and Falls Creek since 1981, including The Village and Winterhaven” all a-la-carte restaurants that have been written-up in The Age’s Good Food Guide.

 Liz Cinatl is devoted to researching prime ingredients, even for the simplest menu items, believing that you can’t make a quality product from poor ingredients, and her team of committed staff follow in her footsteps!

 Treats is so many things to so many people.

 - A place to escape to have a peaceful cup of coffee and/or a delicious homemade cake